ahmedesber/CitySense/README.md

 ### 📜 Acknowledgments

-Special thanks to the creators of the **RDD2022 (Road Damage Dataset)** for the foundational training data.
+Special thanks to the creators of the **RDD2022 (Road Damage Dataset)** for providing the foundational training data.

 ---